PatrickJYKang/blender-increment-name/README.md

 ## Features

-- **Smart Number Incrementing**: Finds and increments the first number in object names after duplication.
+- **Intelligent Number Incrementing**: Finds and increments the first number in object names after duplication.
 - **Escape Patterns**: Define patterns to exclude certain numbers from being incremented.
-- **Object Duplication**: Press Shift+D in Object Mode to duplicate objects with smart naming.
+- **Object Duplication**: Press Shift+D in Object Mode to duplicate objects with automatic name incrementing.
-- **Collection Duplication**: Press Shift+D in the Outliner to duplicate collections with smart naming.
+- **Collection Duplication**: Press Shift+D in the Outliner to duplicate collections with automatic name incrementing.
 - **Recursive Collection Support**: Option to rename objects in nested collections during duplication.

 ## Installation